Coffee Pruning

 Stumping is more aggressive.
 It involves cutting the entire tree down to near ground level to regenerate it every 5–7 years.
 It’s a reset mechanism, while pruning is about ongoing management.

-In commercial coffee production, pruning may be irregular or minimal, especially where yield is prioritized over quality.
+In Commercial coffee, coffee production, pruning may be irregular or minimal, especially where yield is prioritized over quality.
 Coffee plants may be left to grow tall and tangled, making harvesting harder and contributing to uneven ripening.

-In specialty coffee, pruning is used deliberately to promote even cherry development and plant health over time.
+In Specialty Coffee, pruning is used deliberately to promote cherry development and plant health over time.
 Techniques like topping, skiffing, or removing suckers help producers focus the plant’s energy on fewer, better-developed branches.
 This can improve cup quality and reduce stress on the tree.

 We don’t manage farms directly, but we work with producers and agronomists to understand the farming practices that support long-term quality.
 Pruning is often part of that discussion — especially when trees are aging, yields are dropping, or ripening becomes uneven.
 The condition of the coffee tree is connected to the cup profile, and pruning is one of many tools a producer can use to improve both.